For Rukia Lumumba, this time was different.

 This story was originally published in YES!
 Magazine and appears here under a Creative Commons license.

-Aallyah Wright reports on rural affairs and leads race and equity coverage for Stateline.
-Previously, Aallyah worked for Mississippi Today, a digital nonprofit newsroom covering K-12 education and government in the Mississippi Delta—her home region.
+Aallyah Wright is Capital B's rural issues reporter.
+Wright previously reported on rural affairs and led race and equity coverage for Stateline.
+Before that, Aallyah worked for Mississippi Today, a digital nonprofit newsroom covering K-12 education and government in the Mississippi Delta—her home region.
 As a member of the Delta Bureau, she investigated Mississippi’s teacher shortage, finding it was six times worse than in 1998 when the Mississippi legislature passed a bill to alleviate the crisis.
 She is a 2020 Mississippi Humanities Council Preserver of Mississippi Culture Award Recipient, 2019 StoryWorks Theater Fellow, and 2018 Educating Children in Mississippi Fellow at the Hechinger Report.
 Wright graduated from Delta State University with a bachelor’s in journalism and minors in communication and theater.